Joystream/community-repo/community-contributions/discordbot/README.md

 ![Discord's application portal](images/bot1.png)

- Copy and save the Client ID and secret (where the 2 rrows are pointing at) ,making sure you keep the secret secret.
+ Copy and save the Client ID and secret (where the 2 arrows are pointing at), making sure you keep the secret secret.
 	![Client ID and Secret](images/bot2.jpg)

 So far, what you have is a simple application.